-Brambles businesses enter the amount of general and hazardous waste in the iCARE system.
+Brambles businesses enter the amount of waste in the iCARE system.
 Brambles consolidates the information and applies conversion factors to calculate total amount in metric tonnes.

 For waste and wood and plastic to landfill, production figures were used, with 80% of production calculated and associated sites counted as in scope.
 100% of Containers sites that have plastic product waste were included.
 For each of the sites selected as being in scope management of the site have provided evidence and a statement describing the alternative uses available for the wood/plastic at their site.
-The data reported is 'inscope' sites that have alternate uses as a % of the total number of sites in scope
+The data reported is 'in-scope' sites that have alternate uses as a % of the total number of sites in scope.
+CHEP Recycles sites were removed from scope as this business was divested.
+CHEP Services sites were not included in scope due to them joining the business during FY18.